 The competent authorities of Member States will be required to publish any sanctions or measures imposed, and simultaneously report to ESMA, which should also publish an annual report on all sanctions imposed.

 In July 2012, shortly after the UCITS V legislative proposal, the Commission published a consultation on UCITS VI.
 The consultation did not contain any specific proposals, but asked general questions on the following areas:

-- a eligible assets and the use of derivatives;
+- eligible assets and the use of derivatives;

 In particular, the consultation focused on self-managed investment companies, master-feeder structures, fund mergers and notification procedures.

 The Commission has received responses to the consultation, but has not yet published a legislative proposal.
-The Commission’s work programme for 2017 contained no references to UCITS VI, and it is unclear when, or indeed if, a UCITS VI proposal will be published.
+The Commission's work programme for 2018 indicates that the Parliament is aiming to consider UCITS VI, with a proposed adoption date before May 2019.
+The current proposed application date is 2021.

 V THE AIFMD